AllenSWDB/allenswdb.github.io/databook/cell-types/spatial-transcriptomics/VL-Integration.md

 A single session shows the same funnel at a smaller scale.
-In one `TRAINING_1` session from mouse 800995, of 532 segmented ROIs across the eight planes, 393 were in the coregistration table, 301 matched a stack cell, 247 matched a transcriptomic cell, and 131 carried an inhibitory subclass label.
+In one `TRAINING_1` session from mouse 800995, of 532 segmented ROIs across the eight planes, 393 were in the coregistration table, 301 matched a stack cell, 247 matched a transcriptomic cell, and 131 carried an inhibitory {term}`subclass` label.

 ![Coregistered inhibitory neurons across imaging planes](/resources/vl-coregistered-planes.png)